PlayUAV/PlayuavOSD/README.md

 After the toolchain installing, start the app "PX4 Console".
 Then change to the directory where the source code stored and enter the command:make

 Note:
-The bin file can be flash to chip directly.
+The playuavosd.bin can be flashed to chip directly.
 The start address is 0x8004000.
 Address before 0x8004000 used for bootloader.
-The hex flle generated from the playuavosd.bin file with "px_mkfw.py", can be used with the config tool.
+The playuavosd.hex can be used with the OSD config tool.
+It is automatically generated during the make process.

 Contact Us
 ==========